audrasmi/RFFLSCAD/threading.scad.md

 d             | Outer diameter of threaded rod. l             | Length of threaded rod. pitch         | Thread pitch. thread\_depth | Depth of threads.
-Default = pitch/2 thread\_angle | Trapezoidal angle of threads.
-Default = 15 degrees.
-starts        | The number of lead starts.
-Default = 1 left\_handed  | If true, create left-handed threads.
-Default = false
+Default: pitch/2 thread\_angle | Trapezoidal angle of threads.
+Default: 15 degrees. starts        | The number of lead starts.
+Default: 1 left\_handed  | If true, create left-handed threads.
+Default: false center        | If true (default), centers rod at origin.
+If false, sits it on top of the XY plane.

 Example: